Bonifatius94/nwins/README.md

 1) Set up your machine using a script from the setups directory (see the README for further information).
 2) Build the Godot game app (see the README from src/nWis.Game/)
+3) Download some pre-trained AI database
-3) Launch the Godot game app you just built
+4) Launch the Godot game app you just built using the pre-trained draw database

 ### How to train the AI
 This section shows how to run some dockerized AI trainings.
 Some examples are covered in the experiments/ directory.